fossasia/labyrinth/CONTRIBUTING.md

 ### Create a Tile

+You can add small parts of the labyrinth for people to walk through it.
+Please open an issue if you like to [create a tile][issue-add-tile] to help us help you customize the game.

 ### Create a Hand-Drawn Tile

 The labyrinth not only contains computer-generated tiles but also tiles draw by hand.
 Please open an issue if you like to [create a hand-drawn tile][issue-add-hand-drawn-tile] to track the progress.